Our Impact 2025-26

-Between October and December 2025 (Q3), Shiloh continued to provide vital, person-centred support to people experiencing homelessness or at risk of becoming homeless across Rotherham.
+Between April 25 and March 2026, Shiloh continued to provide vital, person-centred support to people experiencing homelessness or at risk of becoming homeless across Rotherham.
 Our data shows not only the scale of need locally, but the impact of early intervention, our prevention work, partnership working and consistent one-to-one support.

 Reaching New People and Sustaining Support

-During Q3, 317 unique guests accessed support at Shiloh.
-Of these, 79 were new guests, meaning one in four people (25%) were engaging with our services for the first time.
+During the year, 725 unique guests accessed support at Shiloh.
+Of these, 357 were new, meaning almost half (49%) were engaging with our services for the first time.
 This highlights Shiloh’s ongoing role as a trusted point of access for people who may otherwise struggle to find or navigate support.

 Access to Specialist and External Services

-Through our strong partnerships, guests were supported to access essential external services in Q3:
+Through our strong partnerships, guests were supported to access essential external services at our Wednesday multi-agency drop-in throughout the year, including:

-69 guests received help with DWP benefits, supporting financial stability
+183 guests received help with DWP benefits, supporting financial stability (377 attendances)

-41 guests were supported by the RMBC Homeless Team, helping to prevent or resolve homelessness
+147 guests were supported by the RMBC Homeless and Rough Sleeper Teams, helping to prevent or resolve homelessness (213 attendances)

-39 guests accessed health support via NHS nurses from The Gate Surgery.
+95 guests accessed health support via NHS nurses from The Gate Surgery (198 attendances)

 These outcomes demonstrate how Shiloh acts as a bridge between individuals and the services they need to move forward.